Al-Alaq: The meaning of 'alaq

 The linguistic definition of ʻalaq علق (singular ʻalaqah علقة) is "leech", "medicinal leech", "coagulated blood", "blood clot", or "the early stage of the embryo". ʻAlaq is also a derivative of ʻalaqa which means "attached and hanging to something."
-Professor Abdul Haleem mentions that "ʻalaq” can also mean anything that clings: a clot of blood, a leech, even a lump of mud.
+Professor Abdul Haleem mentions that "ʻalaq" can also mean anything that clings: a clot of blood, a leech, even a lump of mud.
 All these meanings involve the basic idea of clinging or sticking."

 The term ʻalaqah is the second stage of human prenatal development (sura Al-Mu’minoon 23:12–14) which "descriptively encompasses the primary external and internal features" of the early embryo.
 The term ʻalaqah also occurs in several languages related to Arabic.
 In Hebrew there is עֲלוּקָה alûqāh (or alukah), the generic name for any blood-sucking worm or leech, and in Aramaic and Syriac there are words with apparently similar meanings.

 Hadith

 The first and foremost exegesis/tafsir of the Qur'an is found in hadith of Muhammad.
 Although scholars including ibn Taymiyyah claim that Muhammad has commented on the whole of the Qur'an, others including Ghazali cite the limited amount of narratives, thus indicating that he has commented only on a portion of the Qur'an. Ḥadīth (حديث) is literally "speech" or "report", that is a recorded saying or tradition of Muhammad validated by isnad; with Sirah Rasul Allah these comprise the sunnah and reveal shariah.
-According to Aishah, the life of Prophet Muhammad was the practical implementation of Qur'an.
+According to Aishah, the life of Muhammad was the practical implementation of Qur'an.
 Therefore, higher count of hadith elevates the importance of the pertinent surah from a certain perspective.
 According to hadith, first 5 ayaat of this surah were first revelation of whole of the Quran.